modenaxe/msk-STAPLE/README.md

 # STAPLE: Shared Tools for Automatic Personalised Lower Extremity models

 ## Overview
-This repository contains a computational tool called STAPLE that has been created for enabling researchers in the biomechanical field to build models of the lower extremity with minimum effort, ideally just clicking `RUN` on a script.
+This repository contains a computational tool called STAPLE that we created for enabling researchers in the biomechanical field to build models of the lower extremity with minimum effort, ideally just clicking `RUN` on a script.

+STAPLE requires three-dimensional bone geometries as an input, which are normally segmented from medical images.
+It can create models of entire legs or few joints, depending on the available data.

+Currently the tool creates skeletal models but will soon be extended with complete musculoskeletal capabilities.

-# Summary of implemented methods
+## Summary of available methods on STAPLE

+STAPLE collects some algorithms from the literature and includes other algorithms that we developed on purpose.
+The following table includes the methods currently available in STAPLE.

 | Bone                 | Rigid Body Name | Joint Coordinate System | Algorithms       |
 | ---                  | ---             | ---                     | ---              |